 Now you know what internal site search is …

-… and you have all the essential information you need to add one to your website.
+… and you have all the essential information you need to add it to your website.
 When done correctly, site search will help you improve your website’s user experience, which in turn will benefit your company’s success.

-Site search is a search experience that is limited to a certain website and/or it’s related domains.
-It constantly indexes the sites content, ensuring that content discovery is quick and efficient while capturing and providing valuable data about the website’s content and the products visitors are most interested in.
+Site search is a search experience that is limited to a certain website and/or its related domains.
+It constantly indexes the site’s content, ensuring that content discovery is quick and efficient while capturing and providing valuable data about the website’s content and the products visitors are most interested in.

 – more positive user experiences